iClusterDev/JS-Devkit-CLI/README.md

 # Devkit CLI

-Devkit CLI is a Command Line Interface application for superfast scaffolding of any simple Vanilla JavaScript App.
+Devkit CLI is a Command Line tool for superfast scaffolding of any simple Vanilla JavaScript App.

 ## Installation